apache/oozie/docs/src/site/markdown/WorkflowFunctionalSpec.md

 <a name="SubWorkflowAction"></a>
 #### 3.2.5 Sub-workflow Action

-The `sub-workflow` action runs a child workflow job, the child workflow job can be in the same Oozie system or in another Oozie system.
+The `sub-workflow` action runs a child workflow job.

 The parent workflow job will wait until the child workflow job has completed.